rashok1/Ecommerce-chatbot/README.md

 ## Project Overview

-A cost-efficient, retrieval-augmented AI chatbot built to accurately answer customer FAQs and contextually promote the company’s digital products within live conversations.
+A cost-efficient, retrieval-augmented AI chatbot built for a demo ecommerce website to accurately answer customer FAQs and contextually promote the company’s digital products within live conversations.
 The solution is demoed via a web mockup and is designed for scalability.

 ***